Cellular-Imaging-Amsterdam-UMC/NL-BIOMERO-Local-Slurm/README.md

 Done.

+If the SSH is not working, it might be permission related since SSH is quite specific about that.
+Try forcing ownership and access:

+    docker exec -it slurmctld bash -c "chown -R slurm:slurm /home/slurm/.ssh && chmod 700 /home/slurm/.ssh && chmod 600 /home/slurm/.ssh/authorized_keys"

 For example, run this command from the `/data` directory:

     sbatch -n 1 --wrap "hostname > lolcow.log && singularity run docker://godlovedc/lolcow >> lolcow.log"